Sensitive Content: in this post I speak about my experience with child loss and suicide loss.

 We need each other as we journey through grief yet it’s hard to find the energy or emotional capacity to find safe places to talk and regulate together.
 I don’t know how I’d have survived this journey and incredible pain without the company of other moms navigating the experience of child loss.
 Women ahead of me on the journey.

 As I write this, I’m nearing the three-year mark of Jairus’ death.
 I will never want this to be my reality.
-But having traveled through acute grief (the first weeks and months after the loss) and early grief (the first two years after the loss), I’m now at a place where I feel ready to take tiny steps beyond survival into living more fully again around my deep grief.
+But having traveled through acute grief (the first weeks and months after the loss) and early grief (the first two or three years+ after the loss depending on whether or not trauma is also involved), I’m now at a place where I feel ready to take tiny steps beyond survival into living more fully again around my deep grief.
 This season of the journey is called “mature grief” though in no way does this mean it’s easy or that the work of grief is done.

 From the start of my work I’ve spoken openly about mental health and mind-body wellness.
 I will continue using my voice by speaking openly about my experience with suicide and child loss and creating space for other brave and weary people to truth-tell, be witnessed, and remember how to feel safe, at home, and even joyful in their bodies and their lives once more after significant or traumatic loss.